 When using an electro acupuncture machine we add small clips to the ends of the acupuncture needles for stimulation, similar to a TENS machine.
 Well controlled electrical impulses are sent through the needles and closely adjusted to maintain patients comfort.
-Electro acupuncture can be an effective modality to speed up the recovery of musculoskeletal conditions.

 EASTERN DIETARY ADVICE: